kingluddite/web-dev-notes/full_stack/user-authentication/07-sessions-cookies.md

 * Log in form
 * A post route
     - Makes sure user supplies values for email and password
-    - Makes ure supplied email and password match a user in DB
+    - Makes sure supplied email and password match a user in DB
     - It authenticates users so they can visit the profile page so they can see information specific to them

 We'll need to add a new behind the scenes feature to deal with the HTTP stateless protocol